- Full Name

 - Date of Birth

 - 14st 0lbs (89kg)

 Kasper joined Leicester from Leeds United for an undisclosed fee in June 2011 and has since enjoyed a magnificent career at King Power Stadium.

 The Dane earned his trade in the ranks at cross-city rivals Manchester City and was handed his Premier League debut in August 2007.

 He made nine further first team appearances between loan spells with Darlington, Bury, Falkirk, Cardiff and Coventry, before finally departing Eastlands in 2009, when Sven Goran Eriksson, recently appointed director of football, took him to Notts County.

 During his solitary season at Meadow Lane, Kasper provided the foundation for the Magpies’ 2010 League 2 triumph, playing 43 league games and earning a place in the PFA Team of the Year as County were promoted to League 1.

-Schmeichel’s star, however, was on even steeper curve and his joined Championship side Leeds on a free transfer that summer.
-He made 40 appearances during his only campaign at Elland Road, culminating in his first call-up to the senior Denmark squad in May 2011.
+He then joined Championship side Leeds on a free transfer that summer and made 40 appearances during his only campaign at Elland Road, culminating in his first call-up to the senior Denmark squad in May 2011.